wagtail/wagtail/docs/getting_started/tutorial.md

 The `get_children()` method gets us a list of instances of the `Page` base class.
 When we want to reference properties of the instances that inherit from the base class, Wagtail provides the `specific` method that retrieves the actual `BlogPage` record.
-While the \"title\" field is present on the base `Page` model, \"intro\" is only present on the `BlogPage` model, so we need `.specific` to access it.
+While the "title" field is present on the base `Page` model, "intro" is only present on the `BlogPage` model, so we need `.specific` to access it.

-To tighten up template code like this, we could use Django\'s `with` tag:
+To tighten up template code like this, we could use Django's `with` tag:

 ```html+django
 {% for post in page.get_children %}